Nan Britton: Relationship with Harding

-According to Britton, Harding had promised to support their daughter, but after his sudden death in 1923, his wife Florence refused to honor the obligation.
-Britton insisted that she wrote her book to earn money to support her daughter and to champion the rights of illegitimate children.
+According to Britton, Harding had promised to support their daughter, but after his death, his wife refused to honor the obligation.
+Britton decided to write a tell-all book to earn money to support her daughter and to champion the rights of illegitimate children.
 She brought a lawsuit (Britton v.
 Klunk), but she was unable to provide any concrete evidence and was shaken by the vicious personal attacks made by Congressman Grant Mouser during the cross examination, which cost her the case.

 Britton's portrayal of Harding and his colloquialisms paints a picture of a crude womanizer.
 In his 1931 book Only Yesterday: An Informal History of the 1920s, Frederick Lewis Allen wrote that on the testimony of Britton's book, Harding's private life was "one of cheap sex episodes" and that "one sees with deadly clarity the essential ordinariness of the man, the commonness of his 'Gee dearie' and 'Say, you darling'."
 Britton's book was among those irreverently reviewed by Dorothy Parker for The New Yorker magazine as part of her famous Constant Reader column, under the title "An American DuBarry".

-In 1964, the discovery of more than 250 love letters that Harding had written to Carrie Fulton Phillips between 1909 and 1920 gave further support to Britton's own claims.
-Journalist R. W. Apple Jr. found Britton, who had long lived in seclusion, but was refused an interview.
-At the time, she was living in the Chicago area.
-Even at this time, over a generation later, her daughter and grandchildren would "occasionally be hounded by hateful skeptics" with threats and other unwanted attention that seemed to intensify during presidential elections.
+In 1964, the discovery of more than 250 love letters that Harding had written to Carrie Fulton Phillips between 1909 and 1920 gave further credence to Britton's own claims.
+At that time, Britton was living in seclusion in Illinois; she was located by journalist R.W.
+Apple Jr. but she refused him an interview.
+Even at this time, over a generation later, her daughter and grandchildren would "occasionally be hounded by hateful skeptics" with threats and other unwanted attention that seemed to intensify during presidential election years.

 In the 1980s, Britton and her extended family moved to Oregon, where her three grandchildren were living as of 2015.
 Britton died in 1991 in Sandy, Oregon, where she had lived during the last years of her life.
-She insisted until her death that Harding was her daughter's father.
-Twenty-four years after her death, in 2015, Ancestry.com confirmed through DNA testing of descendants of Harding's brother and Britton's grandchildren that Elizabeth was indeed Harding's daughter.
+She insisted until her death that Harding was Elizabeth's father.
+In 2015, 24 years after Britton's death (and 10 years after Elizabeth's), Ancestry.com confirmed through DNA testing of descendants of Harding's brother and Britton's grandchildren that Elizabeth was unquestionably Harding's daughter.

+In popular culture

+Nan Britton was portrayed by Virginia Kull in season one of HBO's Boardwalk Empire.